 MHA issues advisory to Bengal government on doctors' strike

-The MHA has sought a report from the West Bengal government regarding the measures in place to strengthen security for the doctors, who are currently on strike in the state.
+The ministry had sought a report from the West Bengal government regarding measures in place to strengthen security for doctors, who are currently on strike in the state.

-The doctors are currently on strike after a brutal assault on two junior doctors earlier this week at a Kolkata hospital.
+The doctors' in the eastern state are currently on strike after a brutal assault on two junior doctors earlier this week at a Kolkata hospital.

 Though the out-patient departments remained closed, emergency services in all the state-run hospitals, including the NRS, were functional on Saturday, doctors said.

-"The strike by the junior doctors is still on.
+"The strike is still on by the junior doctors.
 However, the emergency departments are open to treat the patients in serious condition.
-As of now, no decisions have been made regarding holding any meeting with the state administration," West Bengal Doctors Forum President Arjun Sengupta told IANS.
+As of now no decisions have been made regarding holding any meeting with the state administration," West Bengal Doctors Forum President Arjun Sengupta told IANS.